aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/README.md

  **In real life this smart DAQ is able to:**

-- Can be powered using a 2 wire LiPo battery with a JST connector or by Micro USB
+- Can be powered using a 2-wire LiPo battery with a JST connector or by Micro USB
 - Connect to all kinds of I2C Temperature and Humidity sensors;
 - Do temperature and humidity compensation on all measurements
-- Has a motion sensor to know if anyone moved de smart device from its place
+- Has a motion sensor to know if anyone moved the smart device from its place

 <br>
 <br>

 ## PCB Gerber files
-The PCB gerber files are located in the folder "gerber" and are ready to order online on any pcb fabrication store.
+The PCB Gerber files are located in the folder "Gerber" and are ready to order online at any PCB fabrication store.
 (PCBWay, AllPCB, Eurocircuits, etc)

 <br>